reab5555/MS-Treatment-Prediction/README.md

 ## Treatment Effectiveness Prediction
-In addition to predicting EDSS, the project also focused on identifying the most effective treatment combinations for MS patients.

 ### Factors that are associated with the effectiveness of treatment:
 - Lower initial disability (EDSS) is associated with better treatment outcomes.